AaryaBhanderi/Summer-internship-2025_D23IT160/README.md

 Day 17

 I updated the system to remember booked seats and show them as unavailable next time the same movie is booked.

+Day 18

+Now the booking logic is working properly.
+Once seats are booked, they can’t be selected again.

+Day 19

+I added a "My Bookings" section where users can see their past bookings, based on the user logged in using localStorage.

+Day 20

+I cleaned up my JavaScript code, removed unused parts, and added checks to show errors if users skip steps like not choosing seats.

+Day 21

+I tested my backend APIs using Postman to make sure all responses are correct.
+I fixed a few bugs in the movie booking logic.

+Day 22

+I created a simple admin login page.
+If the admin enters the correct password, it shows the admin dashboard.

+Day 23

+I built a form in the admin panel to add new movies.
+The form adds movie data into the movies.json file.

+Day 24

+I updated movie data structure to support showtimes and added features for the admin to manage them.

+Day 25

+I created a fake payment form.
+It simulates the payment process and shows "Payment Successful" after a few seconds.

+Day 26

+After payment, I showed a booking confirmation message with all details.
+I also added a "Download Ticket" button.

+Day 27

+I added a search bar on the homepage so users can search for a movie by name.
+I also added a genre filter.

+Day 28

+I did a full website test again, fixed last-minute bugs, and cleaned up both frontend and backend code.

+Day 29

+I deployed my frontend on GitHub Pages and backend on Render.
+I tested the live version to make sure everything works online.

+Day 30

+Today was the final day.
+I wrote a report about everything I did, added screenshots of the project, and gave a demo of how my website works.
+I also explained what I learned during this journey.